 Emma is a 27 year old professional who works and lives in London, but doesn't feel the need to get on the property ladder.
 She told Heart: "I'd rather have my 20's basically - I don't have enough expendable income, so rather than putting money aside and not having a life I'd rather go travelling and buy things when I want things."

 Emma currently rents with her boyfriend, who shares the same values.
-She explains that both their parents are still in rented accommodation, which has never been an issue.
+She explained that both their parents are still in rented accommodation, which has never been an issue.

 "I'm not going to inherit a property, it's not in my family and that doesn't really bother me," she said.
 "To me, it doesn't really make that much of a difference, just to own a property...there's not much point in owning a house if you've not lived your life.
 My rented house still feels like a home."